ErrorTzy/writings/notes/Truth_And_Trust/Prejudice_in_the_Credibility_Economy.md

 *Definition*: **Negative identity-prejudicial Stereotype** is a widely held disparaging association between a social group and one or more attributes, where the association embodies a generalization that displays some (typically epistemically culpable) resistance to counter-evidence to an ethically bad affective investment.

+Perception of credibility:
+The hearer perceive the speaker as trust worthy; The identity-prejudicial stereotype distort the perception More frequently we form prejudice not because of belief but something stealthier, i.e. image. `What's that?` Image has a visceral impact on judgment.

+> two meta problems:
+> 1. Yes I will just be a bad person.
+Why would I listen to you?
+> 2. The methodology of dissolving a question